-Here's more on this research--
+Here's more on this research from the Gladstone Institute.

 A protein involved in blood clotting may be a new indicator to help detect multiple sclerosis (MS) lesions before symptoms arise.
 The presence of the clotting protein, thrombin, signals an early stage of the disease when the blood-brain barrier is breached and the brain’s immune response is set into motion.
 The research was presented at Neuroscience 2013, the annual meeting of the Society for Neuroscience and the world’s largest source of emerging news about brain science and health.